 And Paul's story is just by way of example.
 Such shenanigans and utter squandering of money were so common - such as the infamous "five foot high" machine rule I wrote about at New Departure.
 It was not an isolated phenomenon, but endemic to every branch of the operation.

 Today, similar problems affect modern companies - and may indeed threaten the "new" GM down the road.
-Hewlett-Packard, once an industry icon, faces hard times, as it sheds its PC division, and foolishly relies on things like the printer cartridge business to support it (Printing, as I noted before, is on its way out, as displays become larger and larger).
+Hewlett-Packard, once an industry icon, faces hard times, as it sheds one division after another.
 And what was management doing?
 Holding pep rallies at stadiums to get the "troops fired up" - instead of watching the bottom line.

 The good news is, it appears we are heading toward a different model of working, in this new Century, that may help alleviate the type of empire building that has plagued our institutions in the past (documented, for example, in Robert Townsend's book, Up The Organization!).
 More and more people are working independently, or in smaller groups or for smaller companies - which eliminates the layers of inept and meddlesome middle management so cleverly skewered, for example, by books (and the musical) How to Succeed in Business Without Really Trying.

 Simply stated, you can't have the sort of sycophants and parasites that thrive in a 10,000 employee company in a one-man operation or a small start-up shop.
 The idea of the large, efficient corporation has turned out to be a farce, as such organizations inevitably attract the type of people who want to get ahead - without trying.
 The type of people who want to take all the credit, without doing all the work, and shift the blame when it all goes so horribly wrong.